NadeNa720/Croudunfing/README.md

 # AirCarry mobile concept preview

 This repo hosts a static preview of the AirCarry mobile experience, mirroring the latest design mock across booking, sending, tracking, and searching flows.
-The layout uses four device frames inspired by the provided reference, now organized into tabs so viewers can flip between each functional slice.
+The layout uses four device frames inspired by the provided reference, organized into tabs so viewers can flip between each functional slice.

+Each main action automatically glides to the next stage to show the end-to-end story, and the page floats on top of a subtle animated backdrop to keep the presentation investor-ready.

 ## Running locally